A Guide to Student Loan Settlements

 Alternatives to Student Loan Settlements

-Settlement is not without consequences.
+A student loan settlement is not without consequences.
 Your credit will likely take a hit when the loan is in default and once it is settled.
 But if your loans aren’t in default, there may still be other ways for you to lower your monthly payments.

-1. Income-driven repayment plans (IDR).
+1. Income-driven repayment plans (IDR)

-2. Student loan forgiveness programs.
+2. Student loan forgiveness programs

-3. Discharging a loan.
+3. Discharging a loan

-Getting your loan discharged isn’t the same as forgiveness, but it does mean your loan may get partially or completely cancelled.
-You may qualify if you’re disabled, your school closed, or, possibly, you file for bankruptcy.
+Getting your loan discharged isn’t the same as forgiveness, but it does mean your loan may get partially or completely canceled.
+You may qualify if you’re permanently disabled, your school closed, or, possibly, you file for bankruptcy.
+If you’re a veteran with a service-related disability, you receive Social Security Disability Insurance, or your doctor has diagnosed your disability, you might qualify to have your loan discharged.

 Student Loan Refinancing